WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/operators-and-expressions/index.md

 - The modulus operator will give us the <mark>remainder</mark> in a division calculation.

-- When you look at both operators <mark>/</mark> and <mark>%</mark> they are each responsible for returning one of the two values we would expect perfoming normal division. <mark>/</mark> returns an integer here because operands are `int`s.
+- When you look at both operators <mark>/</mark> and <mark>%</mark> they are each responsible for returning one of the two values we would expect performing normal division. <mark>/</mark> returns an integer here because operands are `int`s.

 - Let's look at some easy examples for mod.